Proven-Paradox/shaper-system/Handbook.md

 Effect: You move to the targeted Square.
 This Ability can be used in any condition, including while [Grabbed](#grab), [Rooted](#rooted), or similarly restrained.
 Those conditions end when you use Blink.
 You are unaffected by any terrain effects or walls that would offer obstructions.
 Description: A quick way to escape bad circumstances.
 This can be short range teleportation, ducking temporarily into another dimension, or similar ways of slipping away.

+#### Blood Strike
+Spell
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: 8 HP
+Damage: x4 (Physical)
+Effect: This Spell target's the opponent's Physical Defense rather than Mental Defense.
+Description: A powerful and unusual melee-ranged Spell.
+This could be channeling blood magic, diverting energy to weapons for a powerful strike, charging a melee weapon with spiritual power, or something similar.

 #### Carry
 Attack
 Action: Major